Skip to main content

 Application

-In pyrometallurgical extraction, the copper concentrate is slagged with the addition of SiO2 in a reverberatory furnace at 1200 to 1400 °C. This produces a melt of copper and iron sulfide, which is separated from the slag phase as so-called copper matte.
-The liquid copper matte is poured into a converter and the iron sulfide is oxidized to sulfur dioxide SO with the addition of air2 oxidized.
-The resulting SO2 is converted to sulfur trioxide (SO3) oxidized (contact process) and the SO3 is introduced into 96% sulfuric acid in the absorber, whereby highly concentrated H2SO4 or oleum is formed.
+In pyrometallurgical extraction, the copper concentrate is slagged by adding SiO2 in a reverberatory furnace at 1200 to 1400 °C. This results in a melt of copper and iron sulfide, which is separated as so-called copper matte from the slag phase.
+The liquid copper matte is poured into a converter and the iron sulfide is oxidized with air supply to sulfur dioxide SO2 oxidized.
+The resulting SO2 is oxidized to sulfur trioxide (SO3) (contact process) and the SO3 is introduced into the absorber in 96% sulfuric acid, whereby highly concentrated H2SO4 or oleum is formed.
 In blending, the H2SO4 is then diluted to the targeted concentration.

-The individual process stages can be continuously monitored inline and optimally adjusted using Liqui-Sonic® measurement technology.
-Due to the high dependency of the sound velocity, an accuracy of +/- 0.05 m% is achieved with sulfuric acid.
+The individual process stages can be continuously monitored inline and optimally adjusted by Liqui-Sonic® measurement technology.
+Due to the high dependency of sound velocity, an accuracy of +/- 0.05 m% is achieved with sulfuric acid.

 Installation